SoK: Evaluating Jailbreak Guardrails for Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of applications, revolutionizing fields from natural language understanding to content generation~\cite{touvron2023llama2,li2025api,li2023feasibility,Vicuna,Mistral7Bv02,llama3,Claude35sonnet,Qwen2.5}.
+Large Language Models (LLMs) have demonstrated remarkable capabilities across a wide range of applications, revolutionizing fields from natural language understanding to content generation~\cite{touvron2023llama2,Vicuna,Mistral7Bv02,llama3,Claude35sonnet,Qwen2.5}.
 However, their increasing sophistication and widespread adoption have also exposed significant vulnerabilities.
-A prominent concern is their susceptibility to \textit{jailbreak attacks}~\cite{GCG23,AutoDAN24}, where adversaries craft malicious inputs to bypass safety alignments and elicit harmful, biased, or unintended responses.
+A prominent concern is their susceptibility to \textit{jailbreak attacks}~\cite{GCG23,AutoDAN24}, where adversaries craft malicious inputs to bypass safety alignments and elicit harmful, biased, or unethical responses.
 The proliferation of such attacks underscores the urgent need for robust defense mechanisms.
 Among various defense strategies, \textit{guardrails}~\cite{NeMoGuardrails,LlamaGuard,SelfDefend} have emerged as a promising approach, aiming to monitor and control LLM interactions without altering the underlying model's weights or core functionalities.

-Guardrail-based defenses offer a distinct advantage over prompt-based \cite{SelfReminder23} or tuning-based \cite{CAT24, wang2025stshield} methods as they can effectively filter jailbreak attempts while preserving the integrity of the target LLM's original output capabilities.
+Guardrail-based defenses offer a distinct advantage over other defense methods (e.g., tuning-based approaches~\cite{CAT24}) as they can effectively filter jailbreak attempts while preserving the integrity of the target LLM's original output capabilities.
 Despite their potential, the current landscape of LLM guardrails is characterized by \textit{siloed innovation}.
 Numerous research teams and organizations have proposed various guardrail solutions, often tailored to specific scenarios, attack vectors (e.g., focusing primarily on single-turn attacks), or proprietary systems.
 This ad-hoc development has resulted in a fragmented ecosystem of defense mechanisms, lacking a unified understanding or a systematic classification framework to position and compare these disparate efforts.

 The absence of a systematic perspective contributes directly to a critical limitation in existing guardrails: a general lack of \textit{universality}.
 Many solutions are not readily adaptable across different LLMs, attack types, or deployment contexts.
 Furthermore, current evaluation practices for LLM guardrails often fall short of reflecting real-world operational constraints.
 Evaluations predominantly focus on raw defense efficacy against specific jailbreak benchmarks, frequently overlooking crucial factors such as \textit{computational cost} (e.g., inference latency, GPU resource consumption) and \textit{utility} (e.g., the rate of misclassifying benign prompts as malicious, thereby degrading user experience).
 This narrow evaluation scope hinders a comprehensive understanding of the practical trade-offs involved in deploying guardrails.